COREi64/MasterTracker-1541-Drive-Enhancement/README.md

 The MasterTracker is a 1541 drive enhancement that is built into the 1541 disk drive.
 It is a semi-distructive installation, as some material from the case (plastic behind the original 1541 badge must be removed).
 It is however reversable, as the original badge (if removed nicely) can be placed back on the drive, disguising the removed material if glued back in place.
 At it's core, the digital track display is a step counting circuit design, capable of counting whole and half tracks.
 Unlike "ram reader" style trackers, the circuit used in the Mastertracker (© WJW 1989) cannot be defeated by any software or acceleration/speeder enhancement applied to the 1541.

+This github exists to provide support documentation to those who choose to build a MasterTracker from a kit-form obtained from COREi64.com, and/or for those users of the Mastertracker they've installed in their 1541 disk drive.

 ![rs640_IMG_2400](https://github.com/COREi64/MasterTracker-1541-Drive-Enhancement/assets/37495485/8c898975-dd9f-4e99-8e9f-433dabef69a9)

 The MasterTracker device was a collaboration between three individuals from the Commodore community.